-A new motorsports business in the community will be the topic of the upcoming Mercantile Bank of Michigan Breakfast Speaker Series hosted by the Haworth College of Business.
+Two human resource consultants will co-present about generational differences in the workplace at the upcoming Mercantile Bank of Michigan Breakfast Speaker Series hosted by the Haworth College of Business.

 The event is free and open to the public and begins with breakfast at 7:30 a.m.
 Reservations are required and can be made below or by calling (269) 387-6059.
-Free parking is available at Schneider Hall in Lot 72R.
+Free parking is available at Fetzer Center Lot 72F.